LeashQuiche/Data-Analysis-Project/README.md

 *This can be a one line function

 - `assignCentroids` function takes in an array of normalized x (hemoglobin) and y (glucose) values from the CSV file and the randomly generated array of centroids from randomCentroids.
-Possible methods:
-1. Use shape/KD tree to determine closest point to each centroid. *This is more effective and can be a one line function.
+Method 1: Use shape/KD tree to determine closest point to each centroid. *This is more effective and can be a one line function.
 Hint: this is the opposite of the KDTree used in NearestNeighbor and kNearestNeighbor in that you want to find the centroid closest to each point instead of the point closest to a randomly generated point.
-2. Using the findDistance function from  NearestNeighborClassifier, points are assigned the same classification as the nearest centroid.
+Method 2: Using the findDistance function from  NearestNeighborClassifier, points are assigned the same classification as the nearest centroid.
 A 2D array of the normalized data and its classification are returned.

 - `updateCentroids` function inputs the 2D array of centroid locations and of classified and normalized CSV data.